 Bariatric surgery procedures such as sleeve gastrectomy and RNY gastric bypass are effective and long-term solutions for weight loss.
 Individuals who were not successful in losing weight with diet and exercise can benefit from this surgical tool.

-The weight loss surgery creates a restriction to give portion control and resets your gut metabolism to allow faster weight loss.
+The weight loss surgery creates a restriction to give portion control and modulates your gut metabolism to allow faster weight loss.

 Gastric Sleeve Surgery